shlublu/ShlubluLib/README.md

 Some of these modules require external libraries such as Boost or Python.
 Such requirements are specified in their documentation.

+Changes since former versions are tracked in the file `CHANGELOG.md`.

 ## C++ version

 This is a C++17 library.